Bobby Bonds

 [edit] Biographical Information

-In 1980, although only 34, he gradually became a back-up with St. Louis.
-By this point, his moving from team to team every season had become so notorious that Terry Cashman included the line "and Bobby Bonds can play for every team" in the song "Talkin' Baseball (Mickey, Willie and the Duke)", when talking about baseball at the turn of the 1980's.
-In 1981, with the Cubs, he played poorly on a team that became the butt of nationwide jokes, and his career was at an end.
-Bonds hustled for the Cubs, but he just didn't have it any more.
-In 1982 he signed with the Mets, but never made it to the majors with them, and his career as a major-leaguer was over.
+In 1980, although only 34, he gradually became a backup with the St. Louis Cardinals.
+By this point, his moving from team to team every season had become so notorious that Terry Cashman included the line "and Bobby Bonds can play for every team" in his 1981 hit single "Talkin' Baseball (Mickey, Willie and the Duke)", when talking about baseball at the beginning of the 1980s.
+In 1981, with the Chicago Cubs, he played poorly on a team that became the butt of nationwide jokes, and his career was at its end.
+Bonds hustled for the Cubs, but he just did not have it any more.
+In 1982, he signed with the Yankees, but never made it back to the majors, and his career as a major leaguer was over.
+In 1989, Bonds suited up one more time for the St. Lucie Legends of the Senior Professional Baseball Association, and later replaced Graig Nettles as the club's manager.
+In 43 games, he hit .306 and hit 5 home runs.

-He was, of course, most famous for his power/speed combination, having the best power/speed number nine times.
+Bobby Bonds was, of course, most famous for his power/speed combination, having the best power/speed number nine times.
 He never led the league in home runs, but was in the top five in the league four times, and never led the league in stolen bases but was in the top five a total of five times.
-He was also famous as for his strikeouts, finishing in the top five a total of nine times, and set the record for strikeouts in a single season (since broken and now held by Adam Dunn), with 189 in 1970.
-He is currently #11 on the all-time list for strikeouts.
+He was also famous for his strikeouts, finishing in the top five a total of nine times, setting the record for strikeouts in a single season (since broken by Adam Dunn and now held by Mark Reynolds), with 189 in 1970.
+He has since fallen out of the top 10 on the all-time list for strikeouts, as many later sluggers adopted his style of going for broke in every at-bat, strikeouts be damned.

 [edit] Notable Achievements